dm999/powerslideremake/readme.md

 ### Multiplayer ###
 "Powerslide remake" supports multiplayer game through web server.
 To run multiplayer game web server should be deployed on most powerful PC of a local network or on a global virtual/physical server with public IP address.
-Prebuilt web server available in /Downloads section ([multislider-08.zip](https://bitbucket.org/dm_999/powerslideremake/downloads/multislider-0.8.zip)).
+Prebuilt web server available in files section ([ModDB](https://www.moddb.com/mods/powerslideremake/downloads/server1)).
 To start web server command should be executed: (windows: multislider-0.8/bin/multislider.bat 192.168.1.1, linux: ./multislider-0.8/bin/multislider 192.168.1.1) - IP should be adjusted.
 The following ports are used by multiplayer client: TCP:8800(outbound) - lobby, UDP:8800 (outbound) - list of rooms, 8700 (outbound) - race data.
 Both TCP & UDP inbound ports are randomly set.